 Choosing a Deck Finish

-A wooden deck that’s coated with a finish will likely need to be refinished every three to five years.
+A wooden deck that’s coated with a finish will likely need to be refinished every three to five years (Plus, check out these deck maintenance projects and tips to keep your deck looking great for years).
 With an entire aisle devoted to finishing products at the home center, how do you decide what’s best?

-The steps involved with using oil based vs. water-based finishes, and the maintenance required, will help drive your decision.
-Manufacturers’ claims about how long a finish lasts should be taken with a grain of salt; the life span of any finish on wood that’s exposed to the elements is unpredictable.
+The steps involved with using oil based vs. water-based wood deck finishes, and the maintenance required, will help drive your decision.
+Manufacturers’ claims about how long a finish lasts should be taken with a grain of salt; the life span of even the best deck finish on wood that’s exposed to the elements is unpredictable.
 As you choose a deck finish, keep these facts in mind:

 - Easy to apply because of the slower drying time.